 Citric Acid: Often associated with citrus fruits like oranges, grapefruit, and such, it is also found in apple juice and hard cider.
 Many Saccharomyces Cerevisiae yeasts strains will produce critic acid as part of the fermentation process.
 Like all things in cider, a little is great but a lot can lead to other issues.
 For example, citric acid is a leading producer of diacetyl.
 Diacetyl is the compound that gives chardonnay its buttery flavor.
 Also, citric acid is more susceptible to microbial degradation during malolactic fermentation by lactic acid bacteria.
 This leads to increased level of acetic acid.
 If you are like me and enjoy adjunct ciders with citrus (see my recipe section), you might want to avoid long aging or try to avoid MLF to reduce the risk of acetic acid and vinegar.
 Just for reference, this isn’t a problem that I noticed in my citrus hard ciders so it’s not a guaranteed event but is something you should consider.

 Malic Acid: Malic is the most prevalent acid in apples and hard cider.
 Dry hard ciders made from culinary apples, will often be harsh because they lack tannins and sugar to balance the malic acid.
-Converting malic to lactic acid by using yeast that have this trait (an example is Lalvin 71B) or MLF will help to smooth these types of hard ciders but you can also use adjuncts to provide more balance.
+Converting malic acid to other compounds by using yeast that have this trait (an example is Lalvin 71B) or MLF will help to smooth these types of hard ciders but you can also use adjuncts to provide more balance.
 The fermentation process naturally creates and transforms malic acid.
 Research shows that the level of malic acid changes at different time through the fermentation cycle (1).

 Pyruvic Acid: While apple juice naturally has some pyruvic acid, it is a precursor to many other substances.
 It can be excreted in large quantities by yeast during fermentation.
 It is also used by yeast later in the process to create these other compounds.
 This is why it tends to increase dramatically early in the fermentation process before dropping down.
 While not as high as malic, it is usually one of the higher secondary acids, along with citric acid.
 It normally finishes the fermentation process as the second most significant acid in hard cider.
 Research has shown that a deficiency in thiamine increases the amount of pyruvic acid produced.
 One of the main reason thiamine is reduced is by adding sulfites to your juice.
 Nitrogen also has a significant impact on pyruvic acid creation along with niacinamide.